 In Ancient Greece, some girls were taught to read and write.
 Women from wealthy families were often well educated.
 Girls married when they were about 15.
 (Except in Sparta where they were typically older).
 Marriages were often arranged for them.
 However, it was possible for women to divorce their husbands.

 Women were not allowed to participate in the Olympic Games.
 However, women had their own games dedicated to the goddess Hera (wife of Zeus).
 The Heraean games were held once every 4 years.

-Towards the end of the 5th century some Greek women began to wear a long linen tunic called a chiton.
+Towards the end of the 5th century, some Greek women began to wear a long linen tunic called a chiton.
 Women also wore cloaks called himations.
 Women wore jewelry like necklaces, bracelets, and anklets.
-Rich women carried parasols to protect them from the sun.
+Rich women carried parasols to protect themselves from the sun.
 Women did not cut their hair unless they were mourning.
 It was worn in many different styles.

 In Ancient Persia, women could own property.
 Many of them had jobs.
 Some women were made managers, in charge of both male and female workers.
 If the king died the queen could rule until the crown prince came of age.

 In Rome, women could not vote or hold public office.
 However, women were allowed to own and inherit property and some ran businesses.
 (In the Bible there is a woman named Lydia who sold purple cloth).
 In certain trades, some women helped their husbands, especially in silver working and perfumery.

 Furthermore, some women were priestesses or worked as midwives or hairdressers.
 Some women were gladiators.
 However, in the Roman Empire, most jobs were done by men.